pylipp/sdd/README.md

     - `git`
     - `wget`
 - R3: A bootstrap installation script is provided.
+- R4: The program is able to update itself.
-- R4: See R1.
+- R5: See R1.
-- R5: The program provides an `install` command to install one or more apps.
+- R6: The program provides an `install` command to install one or more apps.

 ### Exemplary visualization